NaNcmyk/artXtension/README.md

 **INSTALLATION**

 🖥️ **Chrome Users**: Head over to the below URL.
 Switch on developer mode to reveal the "load unpacked" button.
-Click on "load unpacked" to upload the unzipped _artXtension_ folder to install the extension.
+Click on "load unpacked".
+Upload the _project_ folder (and all of its contents) to install the extension.

     chrome://extensions/

 🖥️ **Firefox Users**: Head over to the below URL.
-Click "Load Temporary Add-on..." to upload the _manifest.json_ file from the unzipped _artXtension_ folder to install the extension.
+Click "Load Temporary Add-on...".
+Upload just the _manifest.json_ file in the _project_ directory to install the extension.

     about:debugging#/runtime/this-firefox